CPS-Innovation/Polaris/polaris-e2e/README.md

 ### Passed-in values

-- `CYPRESS_CLIENTSECRET` - if you do not know this you will need to generate a new secret on the `Certificates & secrets` page of the app registration for the app service under test i Azure AD
+- `CYPRESS_CLIENTSECRET` - if you do not know this you will need to generate a new secret on the `Certificates & secrets` page of the app registration for the app service under test in Azure AD

-- `CYPRESS_PASSWORD` - get this from someone who knows!
+- `CYPRESS_PASSWORD` - the password of the AD account, get this from someone who knows!

+- `CYPRESS_CMS_PASSWORD` - the password of the CMS user account used in the test